 Roundtable with Greg Medcraft, Chairman of the Iosco Board on digital disruption, blockchain and the future of capital markets.

-To listen to the podcasts, please search for OMFIF on your smartphone's podcast app or via iTunes.
+To listen to the podcasts, please visit this page or search for OMFIF on your smartphone's podcast app or via iTunes.

 Episode one (part one): Central banks and digital currencies

-Hiromi Yamaoka, director general of the payments and settlements systems department at the Bank of Japan, joins Oliver Thew, programmes manager at OMFIF, in conversation in the first podcast of the fintech series.
+Hiromi Yamaoka, director general of the payments and settlements systems department at the Bank of Japan, joins Oliver Thew, programmes manager at OMFIF.

 Episode one (part two): Central banks and digital currencies

 Mojmír Hampl, vice-governor of the Czech National Bank, joins Oliver Thew, programmes manager at OMFIF, for the second podcast on central banks and digital currencies.

 The podcast focuses on the risks and benefits of developing a central bank-issued digital currency, the implications for monetary policy and financial stability, and the limits on the ability of private cryptocurrencies to challenge fiat currencies.